 Infographic Love has a Pinterest-like layout.
 It features some of the most creative infographics of the SEO, online marketing and tech niches, and it includes a wide range of categories.
 You have to pay a review fee of $40 before your submission gets approved.
 Here is where to go for submissions.

-Unlike other sites that collect and share informative, visually stunning graphics, Infographics Showcase charges a fee of $100 for submissions.
-In exchange, you will get 2 lifetime links.
+Unlike other sites that collect and share informative, visually stunning graphics, Infographics Inspiration charges a fee for submissions.
 Their submission page includes a link to a check out page.